 Treating wounds using alternative healing methods will become a vital skill when there is no doctor around.
 Besides providing you with the much-needed food, your pantry also holds two items that will help you treat wounds: honey and sugar.
 These two ingredients are beneficial for cleansing and healing traumatic wounds.
 Treating wounds with honey and sugar is an ancient method of healing that was tested over time.
-The ancient Egyptians were the first to document this method and the healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.
+The ancient Egyptians were the first to document this method.
+The healing proprieties of sugar and honey are mentioned even in the Bible, Koran and Torah.

 People around the world have used honey and sugar to cleanse and heal traumatic wounds, in particular gunshots wound and battle injuries where a loss of flesh lead to infections.

 How does honey and sugar work for treating wounds?

 Sugar is a short chain, soluble carbohydrate composed of carbon, hydrogen, and oxygen.
 It has many names and it’s also known as glucose, dextrose, fructose, galactose, sucrose, maltose, and lactose.
 Sugar has high osmolality and it’s able to draw fluid out of the wound.
 It reduces water content in the wound and inhibits the growth of bacteria.
 It is also helpful in removing dead tissue while preserving the tissue that is still alive.